sparkfun/eng_application/Documentation/How to eat a coconut from the tree.md

 Supplies needed:
 *   husking tool
-*   rock or something with hard edge
+*   rock or something with a hard edge
-*   knife or spoon
+*   knife and/or spoon
 *   (optional) [coconut shredder](http://www.desiclik.com/coconut-scrapper-w-vacuum-base-pr-18648.html)

 Steps: